MitPandya/ProjectManagementBot/DEPLOY.md

 * Any changes/updates done by the ProManBot on the Trello cards will be reflected inside the 'AgileTeam' Storyboard on Trello
 * User 'CSC510_TA' is already linked to the Trello account and has already joined the `#bots` channel on Slack
+* **Please Note:** Due to one of the limitations mentioned below, sometimes the bot doesn't respond.
+In case that happens, just restart the entire conversation again (By typing 'Hi @ProManBot')
 * The following instructions are to be executed in the `#bots` channel on Slack

 | Use Case No.|Scenario No. | Scenario | Test Steps | Expected Outcome |